joelarula/darkelf/refactor target/motes.md

 ]

 This structure allows the application to store and process the geometric outline of each text group for rendering, animation, and device command generation.

+The dealObjLines function processes an array of polyline points, transforming and filtering them to produce a new set of points suitable for further drawing or analysis.
+It first calculates the bounding box of all points by iterating through the array and updating the minimum and maximum x and y values.
+This bounding box is used to compute a center offset (s for x, l for y), which is then applied to each point to center the shape.

+The function supports an optional filtering mode, controlled by the second argument (t).
+If filtering is enabled, it checks the angle between consecutive segments using the calculateAngleBetweenPoints_B function.
+Points are skipped if the angle is too sharp (greater than or equal to 166 degrees or exactly 0), or if the segment is too short and not marked as a corner.
+This helps remove redundant or insignificant points, smoothing the polyline.

+For each valid point, the function adds the center offset to its coordinates and copies its attributes, then appends it to the result array.
+The previous point is tracked for angle calculations.
+The final output is a new array of transformed and filtered polyline points, centered and cleaned up for rendering or further processing.

+A subtle aspect is the use of bounding box centering and angle-based filtering, which can help improve the appearance and usability of drawn shapes, especially in applications like handwriting or vector graphics.

+The property obj is assigned in two main ways:

+Default Value: In the component's data object, obj is initialized with a default array of four points.
+Shape Selection: When the user selects a shape (for example, by clicking a button), the btnDrawChange method assigns obj to the result of textLineVectorizer.dealObjLines(picArray[tag], !1), where picArray[tag] is a shape definition from the global picArrayShapes object.
+Conversion to drawPoints:

+In the dealTouchEnd method, when a drawing action is completed, the code checks the current drawMode.
+If the mode is not text (9999), it sets up drawing parameters, assigns obj to objParm.ps, and calls handDrawGeometryUtils.drawObj.
+Then, it pushes objParm (which now contains the processed obj data) into the drawPoints array.
+Summary:
+obj is assigned either as a default shape or from a selected shape processed by dealObjLines.
+It is converted to a drawPoints entry when a drawing action is finalized, by packaging it into objParm and pushing it into the drawPoints array for rendering and further manipulation.